 Affordable housing is always in demand.
 The cost to purchase and/or rent homes, apartments, and condos today is high.
 This makes mobile home living appealing to people in low-income brackets.
 But there are also many affluent retirees who enjoy mobile homes as a second-home getaway in their golden years.
-Savvy investors realize the opportunity that these needs and desires present.
-This is why many choose to invest in mobile homes.
+Savvy investors realize the opportunity that these needs and desires present and invest in mobile homes to meet the growing demand for mobile housing.

-You can invest in these assets on your own or with a self-directed IRA.
-If you invest with your IRA, you gain the potential to earn tax-sheltered income for your own golden years.
-Mobile homes are popular with investors who understand the value these options present.
+You can invest in these assets on your own or in a real estate IRA.
+If you invest with your IRA, you gain the potential to earn tax-sheltered income for your golden years.

 Whether you invest personally, with your IRA, or with a partner—there are several different ways you can use these assets to your advantage.
 Depending on how you decide to invest, the capital needed for mobile home assets is relatively low compared to the capital needed to acquire single or multifamily homes.